rflamary/notes/README.md

 * [Latex](latex.md)
 * [Julia](julia.md)

-Note that additionnal scripts are available in de subfolders.
+Note that additionnal scripts are available in the subfolders.